Final Paper Requirements — Spring 2010

 Overall, I expect the content of the paper to be at least seven pages long and to have both citations and references.

 Do not commit plagiary.
 If you quote someone else's work, you must clearly delineate these quotes and cite the original source.

 Quoting: for short quotes, you should use quotation marks, such as "Cybercrime has grown to a multibillion dollar field in the last ten years."
 For longer quotes, it's best to use a separate paragraph that has clearly been indented as a "block" quote.
 If you add your own emphasis such as bold or italics, then please note that change with something like "(my emphasis added.)"

 Please print the paper single-sided, on 8.5 x 11 paper, and the text should be double-

 spaced.
 Please staple your paper.
 Please do not email me this paper, it should be handed

-As stated in the syllabus, there will be a 50% penalty in grade for late papers, and no paper will be accepted after May 1st.
+As stated in the syllabus, there will be a 50% penalty in grade for late papers.